ashleyzhou972/ericscript/README.md

+## MODIFIED ON 2021/01/21
+Added functionality to simulate fusions from given list

 ## EricScript Readme v2.1 (Feb 2016)
 Please feel free to email the author if you have any questions or issues. matteo.benelli AT gmail.com